DirtyHarryLYL/HAKE-Action/README.md

 # Image-level HAKE-Action
 Our architecture for image-level experiment is based on [Caffe](https://github.com/BVLC/caffe).
-The docker version is coming soon.

 For details of the network design, please refer to our paper **PaStaNet: Toward Human Activity Knowledge Engine**.

+The [docker version](https://hub.docker.com/r/liangxuy/hoi-caffe) is also released.
+More details please refer to [INSTALL.md](./INSTALL.md)

 ## Results on HICO